-I am a faculty at the CISPA Helmholtz Center for Information Security since August 2018.
-Before that, I was an Assistant Professor at the Information Systems Technology and Design Pillar, at the Singapore University of Technology and Design (SUTD).
+I am a faculty at the CISPA Helmholtz Center for Information Security, heading the SCy-Phy research group.
+Until 2018, I was an Assistant Professor at the Singapore University of Technology and Design ( SUTD).
 I earned my Dr. Sc. in Computer Science from ETH Zurich (Switzerland) in 2012.
 At ETH, I was part of the System Security group led by Prof. Srdjan Capkun.
-Before my studies at ETH, I received a degree in Computer Engineering (Dipl.
-Ing.) from the Hamburg University of Technology (Germany) in 2007.
-My thesis on side-channel attack-resistant embedded crypto was supervised by Prof. Dieter Gollmann (TUHH), and Dr. Heike Neumann (NXP).
-The thesis won the K-H Ditze award for TUHH’s best thesis in 2007.
-I was also awarded a DAAD scholarship to study for one year at the University of Waterloo, Ontario, Canada between 2004-2005.
+In 2007, I received a degree in Computer Engineering (Dipl.
+Ing.) from the Hamburg University of Technology (Germany).
+As part of my undergraduate studies, I visited the University of Waterloo, Ontario (Canada) between 2004-2005 supported by a DAAD scholarship.
 My full CV is available here.

 PhD in Computer Science, 2012

 Dipl.-Ing.
 Computer Engineering, 2007